yegor-stuba/Complete-Java-JavaFX-Library-Management-System/README.md

 ### Book Management
 Manage book inventory, add new books, and update details with ease.

-### Statistics
-View detailed statistics about library usage, total books, and registered users.

 ### Transactions
 Monitor user transactions, including who borrowed or returned specific books.

----

-## 📖 Additional Features

-- Borrow and return books seamlessly.
-- Users can only view their own transaction history.
-- Admins can:
-  - Track who borrowed or returned books.
-  - Monitor library usage statistics.
-  - View total books in the library and total users registered.

 ---